zchee/golang-wiki/Ubuntu.md

 ```
 > A restart is required for the command to be recognized.

-If you're using Ubuntu 16.04 LTS, then you can also use the `longsleep/golang-backports` PPA:
+If you're using Ubuntu 16.04 LTS, 18.04 LTS or 18.10, then you can use the `longsleep/golang-backports` PPA and install Go 1.11.

 ```
 sudo add-apt-repository ppa:longsleep/golang-backports